ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 10. Random Numbers and Simulations

 - :card_index: __Dates__: Apr 02-06
 - :paperclip: __Topics__: Random numbers have many applications in science and computer programming, especially when there are significant uncertainties in a phenomenon of interest.
-In this part of the course we'll look at some basic problmes involving working with random numbers and creating simulations.
+In this part of the course we'll look at some basic problems involving working with random numbers and creating simulations.
 - :file_folder: __Notes__:
     + TBD
 - :book: __Reading__: